Work modes

 Additionally, this mode offers options for labeling the AI and the user, making it possible to simulate dialogues between specific characters - for example, you could create a conversation between Batman and the Joker, as predefined in the prompt.
 This feature presents a range of creative possibilities for setting up different conversational scenarios in an engaging and exploratory manner.

-Image generation (DALL-E)
+Image and video generation

-, is also accessible.
-Generating images is akin to a chat conversation - a user’s prompt triggers the generation, followed by downloading, saving to the computer, and displaying the image onscreen.
-You can send raw prompt to DALL-E
+PyGPT enables quick and easy image creation with models like DALL-E 3, gpt-image-1, Imagen 3/4, and Nano Banana, as well as video generation using Veo3 and Sora2.
+Generating images and videos is akin to a chat conversation - a user’s prompt triggers the generation, followed by downloading, saving to the computer, and displaying the image onscreen.
+You can send raw prompt to the model in Image generation mode or ask the model for the best prompt.

 Raw mode